By Julie Sherwood

 “In the face of health care reform, forward-thinking rural hospitals are increasingly choosing to align with larger-scale health care systems that can provide the experience and highly specialized expertise necessary to deal with this rapid change and the dizzying array of new issues and challenges, offer them depth of clinical specialties and technology, and enable them to achieve efficiencies while staying focused on providing personalized care to their patients,” Clement stated.

-Page 2 of 2 - The effect the affiliation will have on staffing at Clifton remains unclear, according to Maura Snyder, the hospital’s director of development.
+The effect the affiliation will have on staffing at Clifton remains unclear, according to Maura Snyder, the hospital’s director of development.
 “Once affiliation plans are finalized, we will have a better understanding of any potential employee impact,” she said in an email.

 As far as staffing changes that have already taken place at Clifton, Snyder said, “it’s no secret that most rural hospitals are experiencing a decline in patient census, and we had to take painful steps to right size.”